clbs-io/cloudflare-tunnel-ingress-controller/README.md

 ### Setup

-Before installing, you need a Cloudflare API token, to create one, go to [Cloudflare / Profile / API Tokens](https://dash.cloudflare.com/profile/api-tokens).
+Before installing, you need a Cloudflare API token.
+To create a token, go to [Cloudflare / Profile / API Tokens](https://dash.cloudflare.com/profile/api-tokens).

-You will need to allow account-wide access to Cloudflare Tunnel and DNS:Edit for the zone you want to manage (can be multiple or all, that you have).
+You must allow account-wide access to Cloudflare Tunnel and DNS:Edit for the zones that you want to manage (can be multiple or all that you have).

 > [!IMPORTANT]
-> Setup correct permissions for the API token:
+> Set up correct permissions for the API token:
-> - Set correct account for the token, do not use option *All accounts*, unless you have to!
+> - Set a correct account for the token.
+Do not use the option *All accounts*, unless you have to!
-> - Set correct zone for the token, do not use option *All zones*, unless you have to!
+> - Set a correct zone for the token.
+Do not use the option *All zones*, unless you have to!

 ![Screenshot from Cloudflare Dashboard, for options when creating new Cloudflare API Token](assets/create-cloudflare-api-token.png)